LAMINATING COLORECLAY

 Then, I began to transfer the pattern to the slipped side.

-It is patted in place with care to press down, rather than stretching them on.
+I patted them in place with care to press down, rather than stretching them.

 You could of course stretch them and move them any way you want for a wilder, looser effect.

-This method was invented & developed by Dean McRaine of Lightwave Pottery in Hawaii.
+This method was developed by Dean McRaine of Lightwave Pottery in Hawaii.

 This is my take on his method, any errors are mine!